1

 To paint with a broad brush, we can divide stylometric fingerprinting into machine- and human-driven techniques.

 * Machine-driven techniques: These techniques involve analysis of reading level metrics, unusual words, machine-identifiable grammatical and spelling errors, and statistical analysis of writing style.
-A great amount of recent research studies statistical analysis of writing style; it’s a rapidly-evolving field.
+A great amount of recent research studies statistical analysis of writing style; its a rapidly-evolving field.

 * Human-driven techniques: There are some areas in which manual analysis still beats computers.
 Someone you know may recognize your writing style.